jah2488/elm-companies/README.md

 #### Field Marketing

 * [PINATA](https://www.gopinata.com/) ([GitHub](https://github.com/pinata-llc)) -
-  PINATA is a flexible, data-driven platform where brands, agencies, and freelance talent collaborate to create elevated consumer experiences.
+  PINATA is powerful and easy-to-use software, purpose-built for the consumer brand industry to manage tasks and goals, measure outcomes, and maximize ROI.
   HQ in NYC, remote-friendly engineering team.
   All new front-end code is written in Elm.